“Mind, Body & Soil”

 “Soil” is the source of our physical being.
 Without its nutrients we cannot gain and maintain our health.
 Food deserts and lack of access to affordable healthy foods in many communities rob its members of the very essential building blocks for health.

-Our nutrition program will incorporate and integrate nutrition counseling and a community garden.
-We have adopted the “Food as Medicine” concept which will educate individuals on how to use food as a way of preventing and managing chronic illnesses and diseases.
-The garden will provide healthy produce, herbs and flowers for both medicinal and nutritional use.
+Our nutrition program incorporates and integrates nutrition counseling and our organic “Paradise Garden” to promote the “Food as Medicine” concept.
+This approach educates individuals on how to use food as a way of preventing and managing chronic illnesses and diseases.

-The “therapeutic garden” will be “a holistic healing space” where individuals and groups can garden, conduct or participate in mindfulness activities such as deep breathing and meditation, yoga, tai chi, and chi gong.
+Our future plan is to utilize the garden as a “therapeutic center”.
+This “holistic healing space” will be utilized to conduct mindfulness activities such as deep breathing and meditation, yoga, tai chi, and chi gong.

 Case Management/Care Management

 Health and wellness are a combination of our state of being physically, mentally and socially healthy and maintaining a healthy lifestyle.
 We recognize that many of us need help from time to time to achieve health and wellness.
 Far too often many of the health problems we experience are because of social determinants.
-Examples include poor housing, poor education, lack of access to healthy foods, and lack of employment.
-Case and care management are services which help to support health and wellness.
-Our case managers will help patients with access to affordable resources.
-Care managers play a more specific role in helping patients who are struggling with the management of chronic illnesses and diseases.
-Whether it is obtaining medications, referrals to specialists, care managers play an invaluable role in helping patients gain and maintain their health and wellness.
+Examples include poor housing, poor education, lack of access to healthy foods, and lack of “living wage” employment.